CITY HALL LOCATION

 FLOOD INSURANCE RATE MAP (FIRM)

-FEMA publishes maps, called Flood Insurance Rate Maps (FIRMs), that show the areas in the community that have a 1 percent or greater chance of flooding in any given year, known as Special Flood Hazard Areas (SFHAs).
+FEMA publishes maps, called Flood Insurance Rate Maps (FIRMs), that show the areas in the community that have a 1 % or greater chance of flooding in any given year, known as Special Flood Hazard Areas (SFHAs).
 FIRMs are the result of engineering studies that are performed by engineering companies, other federal agencies, or the community and are reviewed and approved by FEMA.
-The Community & Economic Development Department has copies of FIRMs for the City available for review.
-You may also obtain property flood information by calling the Community & Economic Development Department at (952) 447-9810.
+The Community Development Department has copies of FIRMs for the City available for review.
+You may also obtain property flood information by calling the Community Development Department at (952) 447-9810.
 General flood information, including ordering of FIRM maps, is available on the FEMA website.

-LETTER OD MAP AMENDMENT (LOMA)
+LETTER OF MAP AMENDMENT (LOMA)

 Should you decide to evacuate please see the guidance for securing your home.
 If you need assistance in plugging your sewer please call the City at the numbers listed above.
-We also ask that you inform the city of your decision so that we are aware of the vacancy.
+We also ask that you inform the City of your decision so that we are aware of the vacancy.

 For general information about flooding visit the Homeland Security and Emergency Management website.